TomShangguan/storage_extract/README.md

 ## Future Enhancements (TODOs)

--   **Complete Frontend for Proof Service**:
-    -   Enhance the UI for displaying Merkle proofs in a more user-friendly format.
-    -   Streamline the workflow for proof generation and verification directly from the interface.
 -   **Richer MPT Information Display**:
     -   Provide more contextual details within the MPT visualization (e.g., RLP encoded node data, key before hash for each node).
 -   **Persistent Storage**: